randoop/randoop/src/docs/README.md

 This directory src/docs contains the subdirectories

 - diagrams:  design diagrams for Randoop
-- manual:    the source files for Randoop user and developer manuals
-- site:      the non-manual contents of https://randoop.github.io/randoop/
+- site:      the contents of https://randoop.github.io/randoop/, including the manual
-- resources: assorted files that do not appear on the website
+- resources: files used in building the website

 along with the files
 - CHANGES.txt -- the change log